jpontdia/azure-eventhubs/README.md

 Using VisualStudio Code We can get the messages sent to the logging Event Hub.
 Install the Azure Event Hub Explorer:
 ![extension](./docs/vs-code-extension.jpg)

 Configure the Event Hub connection.
-From the command palette (Ctrl-Shift-P) select:
+From the command palette (Ctrl-Shift-P) select the operation:
 >EventHub: Select Event Hub

 Then command will ask for: